xuehaox/s-expression-calculator/README.md

 ### New functions
 New functions with arbitrary number of arguments can be easily defined in `ID_TABLE` in `my_eval.py` file. `Function.call` is the handle of the function, `Function.argc` specifies the number of arguments.
-For example, to pre-define a `square` function, add `"square": Function(lambda x: x**2, 1),`, then expression like `(square 3)` can be evaluated.
+For example, to pre-define a `square` function, add `"square": Function(lambda x: x**2, 1)`, then expressions like `(square 3)` can be evaluated.

 ## Error Handling

- Error handling functions can be implemented separately (without handling errors inside of lexer, parser, and evaluator).
+ Error handling functions can be implemented separately (instead of handling errors inside of lexer, parser, and evaluator).

 ### Check invalid characters and unknown tokens
 A `checkInvalidTokens(tokens: list[Token])` function can be implemented.